louizaaouaouche/Music-genre-classification-based-on-lyrics/README.md

 * lyrics.csv : resulting csv file from the scrapping : it contains all the lyrics we used
 * notebook.ipynb : contains all the process from data cleaning to the modeling results.

-Warning : some of libraries have to be installed before launching the notebook (e.g langdetect, nltk)
+Warning : some of libraries have to be installed before launching the notebook if the user's computer is not previously equipped (e.g langdetect, nltk).
+For that the following command has to be executed : ```  pip install [name of the package] ```